 (8) In determining the tax under this chapter, a nonresident individual, estate, or trust that is a partner, member, or shareholder in a pass-through entity required to file a return under subsection (1) of this section shall take into account: (a) 1.
 If the pass-through entity is doing business only in this state, the partner's, member's, or shareholder's total distributive share of the passthrough entity's items of income, loss, and deduction; or 2.
-If the pass-through entity is doing business both within and without this state, the partner's, member's, or shareholder's distributive share of the pass-through entity's items of income, loss, and deduction multiplied by the apportionment fraction of the pass-through entity as prescribed in subsection (11) of this section; and (b) The partner's, member's, or shareholder's total distributive share of the pass-through entity.
+If the partner's, member's, or shareholder's distributive share of the pass-through entity is distributive share of the pass-through entity's items of income, loss, and deduction multiplied by the apportionment fraction of the pass-through entity as prescribed in subsection (11) of this section; and (b) The partner's, member's, or shareholder's total distributive share of the pass-through entity.